Rishabhravindra/ubercat/README.md

 *Another feature that I worked on was geocoding.
 Initially, our input form took the starting point latitudes and longitudes to set the initial co-ordinates.
 I felt this was not user-friendly at all.
 So to improve the user experience, I suggested we inlclude the python client for Google Maps and use geocoding to convert the address string to a pair of co-ordinates.
 This improved the user experience and now I feel more confident in trying new technologies - something I was always skeptical of.*

+*This project, just as much it was about python, was about going to uncharted territories.
+I had previously worked briefly with the Google Maps Javascript API but had no other experience with working qwith 3-rd party APIS.
+Also, I had not touched Flask before nor did I know about html forms and routing data.
+After the project, though, I feel more confident in my skills in Flask and Maps API and more importantly, trying new technologies*

 - **Rishabh Ravindra**